theodoremoreland/mui-x-data-grid-bug-demo/README.md

 ## The bug

-When decreasing the number of rows in a Data Grid via clicking a lesser page option or via programmatically deleting rows via some custom UI prompt (such as a Delete button), the Data Grid will throw the following error on `Chrome`:
+When scrolling to the very bottom of the virtual scrollbar using a scroll wheel then decreasing the number of rows in a Data Grid via clicking a lesser page option or via programmatically deleting rows via some custom UI prompt (such as a Delete button) such that the vertical, virtual scroll bar is no longer needed, the Data Grid will throw the following error on `Chrome`:

 ```
 Cannot set properties of null (setting 'scrollTop')